About & FAQs

 Al-Anon and Alateen

-A variety of Al-Anon meetings will be held over the weekend in the light and airy Mortimer Room with its beautiful view over the river Thames.
+A variety of Al-Anon meetings will be held over the weekend in the Prescot room.

 Where is it?

-All this at The Tower Hotel, London, E1, in the heart of one of the greatest cities on earth.
+All this at The Tower Hotel, London, E1W 1LD and The Leonardo Royal Hotel (Tower Bridge) E1 8GP, in the heart of one of the greatest cities in the world.
 Step outside into London’s history, beauty and sheer magnificence of the River Thames, the Tower of London and St Katharine Docks.
 Take a cruise on a river boat or a moonlit walk along the South Bank.

 Feedback from the 2022 convention was that a gala dinner would be welcomed.
 We investigated this and found that practicality would be an issue in the venue, and when options were explored a buffet seemed like a good alternative